 - a.
 Office Equipment

 - b.
 Furniture and Fittings

 - c.
 Bins and Containers

 - d.
 Emergency Equipment

 - e.
 Motor Vehicles

 - f.
 Aircraft

 - g.
 Watercraft

 - h.
 Plant & Equipment

 - c.
 The FAR will consist of all the asset master records of assets capitalised each inclusive of non-claimable VAT.
-These assets, except for group assets must be numbered with the approved barcode labels.

-- d.
-Immovable assets on the FAR will not be physically numbered with barcode labels but will have a unique asset master record number.
+These assets, except for group assets must be numbered with the approved barcode labels. - d.
+Immovable assets on the FAR will also be physically numbered with barcode labels and will have a unique asset master record number. - e.

-- e.
 Capital work-in-progress (WIP); Incomplete construction work is stated at historic cost.
-Depreciation only commences when the asset is commissioned into use.
+Depreciation only commences when the asset is available for use in the manner intended by management.